Binary Tree Basic and Common Types

 There will be a dedicated chapter with detailed explanations and numerous exercises on BSTs later, but for now, these basic concepts will suffice.

-A Balanced Binary Tree is a special type of binary tree where the height difference between the left and right subtrees of "every node" does not exceed 1.
+A balanced binary tree is a special kind of binary tree where the height difference between the left and right subtrees of every node does not exceed 1.

-It is important to note that this applies to every node, not just the root node.
+Note that this applies to every node, not just the root.

-is 2, and the right subtree height is 3; node 2
+has a left subtree height of 2 and a right subtree height of 3; node 2

 has a left subtree height of 1 and a right subtree height of 0; node 3

 has a left subtree height of 2 and a right subtree height of 1.
-Consequently, the height difference between the left and right subtrees of every node does not exceed 1, making it a balanced binary tree:
+For every node, the height difference between the left and right subtrees does not exceed 1, so this is a balanced binary tree:

 1